It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 Remember when we mentioned that you have to take your invisible braces out before you start eating and drinking?
 But, when you slide them back in – you’ll need to rinse them to keep them clean and transparent.

-This will be part of a routine for you during your treatment.
+This will be part of a routine for you during your teeth straightening process.
 It seems like a hassle but it’s very important that you do not skip this step.

 You’ll be watching the calendar

-You will have to change your invisible braces pair every two weeks as you won’t be wearing the same pair throughout your entire treatment.
+You will have to change your invisible braces pair every two weeks as you won’t be wearing the same pair throughout your entire smile transformation.

-Remember to keep track on the calendar as changing out your invisible braces at the right time is important to ensure that the treatment progresses smoothly and you get the best results.
+Remember to keep track on the calendar as changing out your invisible braces at the right time is important to ensure that your teeth straightening progresses smoothly and you get the best results.

 Pain is part of the process